ouspg/SoftwareHardwareSec/README.md

 ### Laboratory environment

-TBA
+The course requires extensive use of a Linux-based operating system.
+You can use anything you want, but then you might need to figure out how to install some tools by yourself.
+See more general information in [here.](https://ouspg.org/resources/laboratories/)

+We will provide custom Arch Linux as pre-tested solution.
+See Moodle workspace for download links.

+More information about the Arch Linux is available [here.](https://ouspg.org/resources/archlinux/)

 ## License

-Any information, guidelines, tutorials, examples, or code pieces here are for teaching purposes, under MIT license, unless otherwise declared
+Any information, guidelines, tutorials, examples, or code pieces here are for teaching purposes, under MIT license, unless otherwise declared.